Mitsubishi Delica: Fifth generation (2007)

+On 30 October 2006, Mitsubishi announced that the 2007 Delica would be internally designated D:5, and would make its official launch in the Japanese market on 31 January 2007.
+Bodily configured as a 5-door monobox minivan, petrol Delica models arrived in 2007, while diesel models started production in late 2012 as 2013 models.
+Available in front- or all-wheel drive configuration using Mitsubishi's AWC system, the Delica is available in both seven- or eight-seating layouts.

+The basis of the D:5 is the Mitsubishi GS platform which it shares with the Xpander as well as the second and third generation of the Outlander.
+The Delica D:5's facelift for the 2019 model year was unveiled on 21 November 2018.
+It made its debut to the public at the 2019 Tokyo Auto Salon and was released in Japan on 15 February 2019.

+Development and launch

 On 30 October 2006, Mitsubishi Motors announced that the next generation of its monobox (one-box) minivan would be called the Delica D:5, based on the Concept D-5 prototype first exhibited at the 39th Tokyo Motor Show in 2005.
 It is an eight-seater, that features Mitsubishi's AWC four-wheel drive system and an INVECS-III continuously variable transmission, coupled to a 4B12 2.4 L MIVEC inline-four engine.
 Based on a new global GS platform, the new Delica features Mitsubishi's next-generation RISE safety body.
 A 2.0-litre version of this engine is also available.
 It was released in Japan on 31 January 2007.

 Available for January 2013 is the clean diesel variant of the D:5, which comes with Mitsubishi's brand new 2.2 L 4-cylinder turbo-diesel engine (4N14) that produces 148 PS of power and 360 Nm of torque.
 Mitsubishi claims that this new 4N14 diesel engine is reliable at low revs and smooth acceleration until high revs.
 With reduced pressure and temperature in the cylinder, it achieves a low compression ratio of 14.9.
 The Mitsubishi Delica D:5 with Clean Diesel engine has a fuel consumption of 13.6 km/L based on JC08 Mode cycle.

 The Delica D:5 was officially sold in Indonesia between 2014 and 2019, where it was imported from Japan.
 It was launched on 18 September 2014 at the 22nd Indonesia International Motor Show, marketed as the "Delica".
 It is only available in FWD petrol engine variant based on 2.0 G Power Package 2WD trim with seven-seater seating configuration.
 The variant called Royal was added later and it was based on G-Premium package with same engine.
 It was also introduced in Thailand in March 2015 as the "Delica Space Wagon".